Kipkorir2017/GithubSearchProject/README.md

 ## Running end-to-end tests

 Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.

+## Setup/Installation Requirements
+Requires internet to clone project
+Use terminal
+git clone project to your laptop open with your Favorite code Editor ng serve -o to open the Application

+## Technology Used
+1. HTML5
+2. CSS
+3. Angular CLI(TS)
+4. Bootstrap

+## LICENSE
+MIT LICENSE <a></a>

+copyright &#169; 2021 Benjamin Kipkorir

 ## Further help